-- BSC2085C Human Anatomy and Physiology I - BSC2086C Human Anatomy and Physiology II complete 61 credit hours as described below.
+- BSC2085C Human Anatomy and Physiology I - BSC2086C Human Anatomy and Physiology II

+To receive an Associate of Science degree in Health and Human Performance, students must complete 61 credit hours as described below.
 The length of this program is approximately 18 months (this will vary if a student transfers in credits).